-The Technical Service shall verify that the distance at which the vehicle sensing system detects a leading vehicle road user during the relevant test in Annex [X].
+The Technical Service shall verify that the distance at which the vehicle sensing system detects a leading vehicle road user during the relevant test in Annex [X] is equal or greater than the declared value.

 The measured value shall be equal to or higher than the declared value.